Walodja1987/xns/docgen-output/docs.md

 ### isValidSignature

-Function to check if a signature, to be used in `registerNameWithAuthorization`, is valid.
+Function to check if a signature, to be used in `registerNameWithAuthorization` or `batchRegisterNameWithAuthorization`, is valid.

 ```solidity
 function isValidSignature(struct XNS.RegisterNameAuth registerNameAuth, bytes signature) external view returns (bool isValid)